Ingenico-ePayments/connect-sdk-nodejs/README.md

 1. The source code of the SDK itself: `/`

+## Requirements

+Node.js 8 or higher is required.

 ## Installation

 From the folder where your `package.json` is located, run the following command to install the SDK: